Read Chapter 20 “Kids on Their Way to London”

 – “Keep on driving.
 Don’t stop.” – Maggie cried.

 But Maggie was fearless.
 She was a warrior mother, who wasn’t a stranger to pushing through the fear and anxiety.
-Her objective from the moment she started this mission was very clear: to bring the kids back to Ecotopia.
+Her objective from the moment she started this mission was very clear: to bring her kids back to Ecotopia.

 The looming sound of the fleet didn’t die, regardless of how fast she drove.
 Suddenly something unexpected happened.
 They reached a milky wall of dense fog that emerged from nowhere, covering the horizon in front of them.